deshiksergeev/gaming-product-analytics/README.md

 through advertising - is testable: an 8% relative lift is detectable on the full player base.
 In-game spend per buyer is testable only after variance reduction — the raw metric is both miscalibrated and underpowered, while winsorizing at P99 brings the MDE down to 10.6%.
-Testing anything at the level of a single race remains hopeless (MDE $\approx$ 34% relative for the smallest race).
+Testing anything at the level of a single race remains hopeless (MDE ≈ 34% relative for the smallest race).

 ![](images/aa_pvalue_distribution.png)
 ![](images/power_curve.png)